ScribesZone/ScribesTools/docs/modelio/index.rst

 necessary if someone give you access to a shared repository*.

 To create the SVN directory itself you need to have a SVN server.
-If you don't have one, you can use :ref:`AssemblaSection` which is a free-svn provider on the cloud.
+If you don't have one, you can use Assembla  which is a free-svn provider on the cloud (see :ref:`Assembla chapter`).

 Connecting to a SVN repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^